Chana Masala

 • Place a large pot over medium heat.
 Once hot add oil, cinnamon, bay leaf, cardamom, and cloves.
 Cook until the oil starts sizzling.
 Add onion paste and sauté for five minutes.

 • Pour the tomato in and cook for another five minutes, occasionally stirring.
-Add spices and mix well.
+Add the salt, turmeric, garam masala, chili powder, cumin, and ground coriander and mix well.

 • Once the mixture has thickened, remove it from the heat and serve with some lemon juice along with rice, sprinkled with fresh coriander.